unapt/CogniCents/README.md

 # CogniCents
 ### Making finance digestible for retail...

-A multifaceted AI-driven financial solution created to equip everyday users with financial proficiency and market expertise.
+A multifaceted AI-driven solution created to equip everyday users with financial proficiency and market expertise.

 ## Product Features